dessant/support-requests/README.md

 ## Usage

 1. **[Install the GitHub App](https://github.com/apps/support)**
-2. Create `.github/support.yml` based on the following template
+2. Create `.github/support.yml` based on the template below
 3. Start labeling issues as support requests

 Create `.github/support.yml` in the default branch to enable the app.